top of page

 Millipedes

-Detritivores are animals that consume decomposing organic material, contributing to the recycling of nutrients.
+Detritivores are wonderful animals that consume decomposing organic material, contributing to the recycling of nutrients.
 We have a few detritivores in the ZooLab team, including millipedes.

 Most millipedes eat decaying leaves and other dead plant matter, moisturising the food with secretions and then scraping it with jaws.
 All in all, they play a vital role in the recycling of nutrients improving soil quality and fertility.